Install Ryax on Kubernetes¶

 orkubectl auth can-i create pc

-Also, be sure that you have access to a DNS server where you can add a new
+Have access to a DNS server where you can add a new

 A